theharshgupta/urap-scrape/README.md

 A repository for web scraping for URAP research project - Investigationg residential electricity prices in the US

 # How to Run

+## Downloading the dependencies

+1. Download Chromedriver 76 or before (for Mac/Windows/Linux) [here](https://chromedriver.storage.googleapis.com/index.html?path=76.0.3809.126/)
+  1.1 Unzip this, and make sure to add this to your project directory's root

 ### New York

-[1] Download/Clone the repository to a local folder.
+1. Download/Clone the repository to a local folder.
 Follow the steps here [Github Cloning Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

+2. Enter the project folder in the termal

 # Video Demos
 ### Video - Demo - New York